alex-kn/Syntact/README.md

 # Syntact

 Syntact is an App for learning languages that generates flashcards and organizes them into decks.
 These flashcards can be learnt and reviewed using a simple spaced repetition algorithm.
+The flashcards are generated using example sentences from https://www.linguee.com/.

 ## Technologies